Fluffy Watermelon Cupcakes

 -

-Optional garnish with mini chocolate chips or black sesame to mimic seeds for a playful finish.
+For a fun watermelon look, garnish with mini chocolate chips or black sprinkles to mimic little seeds.

 Substitutions